EndPointCorp/end-point-blog/2013/02/20/installing-python-in-local-directory.html.md

 /home/szymon/.pythonbrew/pythons/Python-2.7.3/bin/easy_install
 ```

-So let's use it for installing virtualenv and virtualenvwrapper:
+So let’s use it for installing virtualenv and virtualenvwrapper:

 ```bash
 $ easy_install virtualenv virtualenvwrapper
 ```

-I've checked the whole installation procedure once again, it turned out that there was some network error while downloading pip, but unfortunately I didn't notice the error.
+I’ve checked the whole installation procedure once again, it turned out that there was some network error while downloading pip, but unfortunately I didn’t notice the error.
 If everything is OK, then pip should be installed, and you should be able to install virtualenv using pip as well with:

 ```bash
 $ pip install virtualenv virtualenvwrapper
 ```

-Cool, let's check which version is installed:
+Cool, let’s check which version is installed:

 ```bash
 $ which virtualenv